Modern Home Lighting Trends for 2026

 Overhead statement chandeliers in small spaces

-Who says you need a ballroom for a chandelier?
+One of the more interesting shifts this year is the chandelier showing up in rooms it has no historical business being in: breakfast nooks, small home offices, even bathrooms.
 2026’s mini rooms are going big on drama with oversized, boldly-shaped chandeliers right over the breakfast nook.
 Call it maximalism for real life: these fixtures use blown glass, swirling brass, or dramatic silhouettes to guarantee no one misses them.

 Colored glass pendants